 Multi-factor authentication: MFA is essential to securing users' accounts and maintaining the integrity of your network.
 OneLogin comes with a number of authentication platforms preintegrated, but it also allows integration of any third-party authentication methods you want to include.
 Security policies can be set by administrators to dictate precisely how users can sign on; for example, by employing OneLogin's "one-time password" or by SMS authentication.

 OneLogin offers several pricing tiers.
 The first level is Free and includes SSO for three applications and five personal applications.
 The next tier, the Starter subscription, costs $2 per user per month (25-user minimum) and includes SSO and MFA for all of your applications.
 The Enterprise subscription costs $4 per user per month and includes multiple directory-type integration, multiple languages, custom reports and security policies.
-Finally, the Unlimited subscription costs $8 per user per month and includes the complete SSO solution, including custom fields and mapping, user provisioning and several additional integrations.
+Finally, for those looking for complete SSO solutions, the Unlimited subscription costs $8 per user per month and includes custom fields and mapping, user provisioning and several additional integrations.

 OneLogin's mapping feature might lend it some additional flexibility, but it also requires additional attention since security groups are not automatically synchronized from the active directory.
 So while you get some additional customization out of mappings, you're also introducing more complexity.
 While this isn't really a limitation, it is a caveat worth mentioning.

 OneLogin represents a highly adaptable and effective single sign-on solution, especially for the small and mid-sized business.
 With a number of unique features and reliable performance in key areas, OneLogin offers a safe way to streamline your company's identity-management process.